folivorra/game_of_life/README.md

-# gol
+# game of life
-game of life
+simple gol with 5 assets